Zach Collins

-Zach Collins (born November 19, 1997) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Zach Collins (born November 19, 1997) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
 He played college basketball for the Gonzaga Bulldogs.
 He was drafted by the Sacramento Kings with the 10th overall pick in the 2017 NBA draft and was traded to the Portland Trail Blazers on draft night.
-He spent four seasons in Portland before signing with the Spurs as a free agent in August 2021.
+During his earlier career with the team he battled many injuries causing him to only play in 154 games in his first four seasons.
+He joined the San Antonio Spurs as a free agent in August 2021, where he played for four seasons before being traded to the Bulls in 2025.

 High school career

 Collins played high school basketball at Bishop Gorman High School in Summerlin, Nevada, where he helped to lead his school to four consecutive state championships.
 For his first three seasons at Bishop Gorman, Collins came off the bench and played alongside fellow seven-footers and McDonald's All-Americans Stephen Zimmerman and Chase Jeter.

-Collins had a productive senior year, averaging 17.3 points, 14 rebounds, 3.1 assists, and 6.4 blocked shots on his way to the most valuable player of Nevada's Southwest League and the Nevada Gatorade Player of the Year award.
+Collins had a productive senior year, averaging 17.3 points, 14 rebounds, 3.1 assists and 6.4 blocked shots on his way to the most valuable player of Nevada's Southwest League and the Nevada Gatorade Player of the Year award.
 Collins also broke Nevada's single-season record for most rebounds and blocked shots during his senior season.

-In the summer of 2015, Collins competed in the FIBA 3x3 Under-18 World Championships, where he teamed up with Jalek Felton, Payton Pritchard, and P.J.
-Washington and won the USA tournament.
+In the summer of 2015, Collins competed in the FIBA 3x3 Under-18 World Championships, where he teamed up with Jalek Felton, Payton Pritchard and P. J. Washington and won the USA tournament.
 His team moved on to represent the US at the 2015 World Championship in Debrecen, Hungary, where they finished in eighth place.
-His team advanced to the final 16 where they defeated Poland, but then lost a close game to France, featuring fellow Gonzaga commit Killian Tillie, in the quarter-finals.
+His team advanced to the final 16 where they defeated Poland, but then lost a close game to France, featuring fellow Gonzaga commit Killian Tillie, in the quarterfinals.

 Despite being rated as a four-star prospect, Collins was named to the 2016 McDonald's All-American Game.
-Collins was the first McDonald's All-American to commit to Gonzaga out of high school, but three other McDonald's All-American transferred to Gonzaga after attending other colleges: Micah Downs, Kyle Wiltjer, and Nigel Williams-Goss.
-Collins helped to lead the West squad to a 114–107 win in the while scoring nine points, along with six rebounds, three assists, and two steals on 3-for-5 field goals and 1-for-2 three-pointers in 12 minutes of play.
+Collins was the first McDonald's All-American to commit to Gonzaga out of high school, but three other McDonald's All-American transferred to Gonzaga after attending other colleges: Micah Downs, Kyle Wiltjer and Nigel Williams-Goss.
+Collins helped to lead the West squad to a 114–107 win in the while scoring nine points, along with six rebounds, three assists and two steals on 3-for-5 field goals and 1-for-2 three-pointers in 12 minutes of play.

 Recruiting

-In the winter of 2015, during Collins' junior year in high school, he took official visits to California, San Diego State, Utah, New Mexico, and Gonzaga, as well as unofficial visits to UNLV.
+In the winter of 2015, during Collins' junior year in high school, he took official visits to California, San Diego State, Utah, New Mexico and Gonzaga, as well as unofficial visits to UNLV.
 After his junior year, in March 2015, Collins committed to Gonzaga.
 He signed with the Zags in the early signing period as a key member of Gonzaga's highest-ranked recruiting class in school history.